 Not enough time: A coalition is made only for a specific objective.
 Individuals serving in the coalition are often overloaded by the other responsibilities of their organisation.
-Therefore, finding enough time for the coalition is challenging.
+It is challenging for the member to find enough time for the coalition.